 Liberty House Regeneration

-The project aspires to be a model of sustainability.
-Using energy saving strategies such as passive solar gain, self-condensing boilers, solar water heating, heat recovery systems, highly insulated building fabric and waste recycling, the project is designed to achieve an A building energy rating.
+Designed to achieve an A building energy rating, the project utilises strategies such as passive solar gain, self-condensing boilers, solar water heating, heat recovery systems, highly insulated building fabric and waste recycling.

 Client: Dublin City Council

 Reference: Mr Brendan Sullivan, Deputy City Architect, DCC